-The College also reports its share of the net pension liability for the State Board Retirement Plan in accordance with GASB 68, Accounting and Financial Reporting for Pensions.
-This is a change in assumptions from prior years.
+The College also reports its share of the net pension liability for the State Board Retirement Plan in accordance with GASB 68, Accounting and Financial Reporting for Pensions and Related Assets.

 The College reports its share of OPEB liability in accordance with GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions (OPEB).
 This Statement requires the College to recognize its proportionate share of the state's actuarially determined OPEB liability with a one-year lag measurement date similar to GASB Statement No. 68.